Coast Miwok: History

 Coastal populations like the Coast Miwok were likely some of the First People to establish on the North American continent.
 Evidence to suggest this migration path and timeline is supported by the theory of the Kelp Highway and discovery of footprints in White Sands New Mexico date of arrival as far back as 23–21,000 years ago.
-Before and after the glacial maximum the sea level and coast line drastically changed and archeological sites are likely underwater as the sea level has risen over 400 ft since 18,000 years ago and the coast line reduced by over 30 miles in some areas.
+Before and after the glacial maximum the sea level and coast line drastically changed and archeological sites are likely underwater as the sea level has risen over since 18,000 years ago and the coast line reduced by over 30 mi in some areas.

 Documentation of Miwok peoples dates back as early as 1579 by a priest on a ship under the command of Sir Francis Drake.
 Other verification of occupancy exists from Spanish and Russian voyagers between 1595 and 1808.
-Over 1,000 prehistoric charmstones and numerous arrowheads have been unearthed at Tolay Lake in Southern Sonoma County – some dating back 4,000 years.
+Over 1,000 prehistoric charmstones and numerous arrowheads have been unearthed at Tolay Lake in Southern Sonoma County—some dating back 4,000 years.
 The lake was thought to be a sacred site and ceremonial gathering and healing place for the Miwok and others in the region.

 Coast Miwok would travel and camp on the coast and bays at peak fishing seasons.

 After the Europeans arrived in California, the population declined from diseases introduced by the Europeans.
 Beginning in 1783, mission ecclesiastical records show that Coast Miwok individuals began to join Mission San Francisco de Asis, now known as Mission Dolores.
 They started joining that mission in large numbers in 1803, when the marriages of 49 couples from their Huimen and Guaulen local tribes (San Rafael and Bolinas Bay) appeared in the Mission San Francisco Book of Marriages.
 Local tribes from farther and farther north along the shore of San Pablo Bay moved to Mission San Francisco through 1812.
 Then in 1814 the Spanish authorities began to split the northern groups—Alagualis, Chocoimes (alias Sonomas), Olompalis, and Petalumas—sending a portion of each group to Mission San Francisco and another portion to Mission San Jose in the southeast portion of the San Francisco Bay Area.
 By the end of 1817, 850 Coast Miwok had been converted.